CodenCode-Naman/loan-management-app/README.md

 # loan-management-app

 #### The project has following features -
-> Uses Celery for Async tasks
+> Apis to register user, apply loan, make payment & ask for statement
 >
 > RabbitMQ service as message broker
 >
-> Apis to register user, apply loan, make payment & ask for statement
+> Uses Celery for Async tasks
+>

 Create a virtual environment and install all dependencies from requirements.txt file